inspec/inspec-habitat/docs/habitat_services.md

 ### topologies

-Array of Strings reflecting the topology of the matched Services.
+Array of strings reflecting the topology of the matched services.
 Values include `standalone` and `leader` (for leader-follower).
-See [the habitat docs](https://www.habitat.sh/docs/using-habitat/#topologies) for implications of these values.
+See [the Habitat docs](https://www.habitat.sh/docs/using-habitat/#topologies) for implications of these values.
 This list is de-duplicated.

 ```ruby
 describe habitat_services do